 The average altitude of the valley is 2621 meters, 8600 ft.
 Chitkul however is at a much higher altitude, 3,450 meters, 11319 ft.

-In recent years, tourism in Sangla valley has been on increase.
+In recent years, tourism in Sangla valley has been on the rise.
 This entire area offers magnificent views of the high mountains around.
-With a river flowing right through it, this valley remains lush green throughout the year.
+With a river flowing right through it, the valley remains lush green throughout the year.
 During summer, its location in the greater Himalayan range gives it a milder climate than the plains.
-In peak winter though, it receives high amount of snow and gets cut off from rest of the Himachal for a few months.
+In peak winter though, it receives a high amount of snow and gets cut off from the rest of the Himachal for a few months.

 How to reach Sangla Valley